-Plush Toys include products used for play and as collectibles, made primarily of textiles, synthetic or natural fiber fills, and other soft materials which may be powered or unpowered.
-Product types include dolls, figures, and stuffed animals.
+Products used for play and as collectibles, made primarily of textiles, synthetic or natural fiber fills, and other soft materials which may be powered or unpowered.
+Includes, but is not limited to, stuffed animals and teddy bear.
+Does not include plastic toys, metal toys, or wooden toys.